Complementary Pathways

 All services provided by UNHCR and its partners are free of charge!

-Complementary pathways are safe and regulated avenues that complement Resettlement and by which refugees may be admitted to a country and have their international protection needs met while they support themselves to potentially reach a sustainable and lasting solution.
+Complementary pathways are safe and regulated avenues that complement resettlement and by which refugees may be admitted to a country and have their international protection needs met while they support themselves to potentially reach a sustainable and lasting solution.

 Pathway opportunities may include the below: